-The epidural space surrounds the dura; a fibrous layer of tissue surrounding the spinal cord.
-Using this space, we can deliver medications to the intervertebral disc, the spinal cord, or to the exiting nerve roots.
-For this reason, this procedure is useful in treating pain originating from these locations.
+The epidural space surrounds the dura, a fibrous layer of tissue surrounding the spinal cord.
+Using this space, we can deliver medications directly to the affected area of your spine.

-Using x-ray guidance, a fine gauge or touhy needle is used to access the epidural space once the skin has been anaesthetised.
-Local anaesthetic and steroid is then carefully injected to conclude the procedure.
+First, we numb your skin.
+Then, using X-ray guidance, we insert a fine gauge or tuohy needle into the epidural space to inject a local anaesthetic and a steroid.
 This procedure can provide significant benefit and be repeated over the course of a year.

 BackSpace (Integrated Therapies)

-By delivering the medication via this technique, side effects of oral medication are eliminated, and symptoms can be controlled with a much smaller medicinal dose compared to the use of oral medication.
-The pump is programmed to meet your specific needs and can be adjusted as required with the oversight of your pain specialist.
+Delivering the medication via this technique eliminates the side effects of oral medication and enables symptoms to be controlled with a much smaller dose of medicine.
+The pump is programmed to meet your specific needs and can be adjusted as required under the guidance of your pain specialist.

 Lignocaine is a local anaesthetic used commonly to block the transmission of electrical signals in the nervous system.
 It is commonly used to block specific nerves or groups of nerves, but when given systemically through the bloodstream can be used to treat neuropathic pain disorders.